zalmoxisus/mobx-remotedev/README.md

     - **config** *object* (optional as the parameters bellow)
       - **name** *string* - the instance name to be showed on the monitor page.
 Default value is document.title.
       - **onlyActions** *boolean* - set it to `true` to have a clear log only with actions.
 If MobX is in strict mode, it is `true` by default.
 Don't forget about [async actions](https://github.com/zalmoxisus/mobx-remotedev#how-to-handle-async-actions).
+      - **global** *boolean* - set it to `true` in order to assign dispatching of all unhandled actions to this store.
+Useful for nested classes / observables or when having async actions without specifying the `scope` explicitly.
       - **shouldStringify** *boolean* - set it to `true` when having circular references or special types like ImmutableJS.
 By default is `false`.
       - **filters** *object* - map of arrays named `whitelist` or `blacklist` to filter action types.
 You can also set it globally in the extension settings.
         - **blacklist** *array of (regex as string)* - actions to be hidden in DevTools.